Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 Harvesting The Olive Trees In Autumn In Greece

 Olives are an important part of the Greek diet, and a harvest is a major event in the country.
 The Olive harvest is a time-honored tradition in Greece, taking place in October through to late November.
 During this time, Greeks celebrate with feasts and parties, and the atmosphere is exciting and joyful.
 The Olive harvest is also a time for hard work, as Greeks work tirelessly to collect the fruit from the trees.
 But at the end of the day, everyone comes together to enjoy the fruits of their labor.

 If you’re looking for a truly unique and memorable experience, look no further than participating in an Olive harvest in Greece!
 This is a centuries-old tradition that is still going strong today, and it’s something that you’ll never forget.

 You’ll get to experience the beauty of the Greek countryside while working alongside locals to harvest olives.
 It’s hard work, but it’s also a lot of fun.
 And at the end of the day, you’ll be rewarded with some of the most delicious olive oil you’ve ever tasted.

 Swimming In Autumn In Greece – Yay Or Nay

 During fall in Greece, you’ll see people swimming for sure!
-Swimming in Greece during autumn is definitely possible on those warm sunnier days earlier in the season!
-The water temperature in September and October averages around 24 degrees Celsius but gets much colder from late October to November.
-So while it’s not exactly beach weather, it’s still warm enough to enjoy a refreshing dip.
+Swimming in Greece during autumn is definitely possible on those warm, sunnier days earlier in the season!
+The fantastic water temperature in September and October averages around 24 degrees Celsius but gets much colder from late October to November.
+So, while it’s not exactly beach weather, it’s still warm enough to enjoy a refreshing dip.